Women in the French Revolution: Counter-revolutionary women

 A major aspect of the French Revolution was the dechristianisation movement, which many common people disagreed with.
 Especially for women living in rural areas of France, the demise of the Catholic Church meant a loss of normalcy.
 For instance, the ringing of Church bells resonating through the town called people to confession and symbolised unity for the community.
 With the onset of the dechristianisation campaign, the Republic silenced these bells and sought simultaneously to silence the religious fervor of the majority Catholic population.

 When these revolutionary changes to the Church were implemented, it spawned a counter-revolutionary movement, particularly amongst women.
 Although some of these women embraced the political and social amendments of the Revolution, they opposed the dissolution of the Catholic Church and the formation of revolutionary cults like the Cult of the Supreme Being advocated by Robespierre.
 As Olwen Hufton argues, these women began to see themselves as the "defenders of the faith".
 They took it upon themselves to protect the Church from what they saw as a heretical change to their faith, enforced by revolutionaries.

 Counter-revolutionary women resisted what they saw as the intrusion of the state into their lives.
 Economically, many peasant women refused to sell their goods for assignats because this form of currency was unstable and was backed by the sale of confiscated Church property.
 By far the most important issue to counter-revolutionary women was the passage and the enforcement of the Civil Constitution of the Clergy in 1790.
 In response to this measure, women in many areas began circulating anti-oath pamphlets and refused to attend masses held by priests who had sworn oaths of loyalty to the Republic.
-This diminished the social and political influence of the juring priests because they presided over smaller congregations, and counter-revolutionary women did not seek them for baptisms, marriages or confession.
+This diminished the social and political influence of the juring priests because they presided over smaller congregations, and counter-revolutionary women did not seek them for baptisms, marriages, or confession.
 Instead, they secretly hid nonjuring priests and attended clandestine traditional masses.
-These women continued to adhere to traditional practices such as Christian burials and naming their children after saints in spite of revolutionary decrees to the contrary.
+These women continued to adhere to traditional practices such as Christian burials and naming their children after saints despite revolutionary decrees to the contrary.

 It was this determined resistance to the Civil Constitution of the Clergy and the dechristianisation campaigns that played a major role in the re-emergence of the Catholic Church as a prominent social institution.
 Olwen Hufton notes about the Counter-Revolutionary women: "for it is her commitment to her religion which determines in the post-Thermidorean period the re-emergence of the Catholic Church...".
 Although they struggled, these women were eventually vindicated in their bid to re-establish the Church and thereby also to reestablish traditional family life and social stability.
 This was seen in the Concordat of 1801, which formally reinstated the Catholic Church in France.
 This act came after years of attempts at dechristianisation or state-controlled religion, which were thwarted in part due to the resistance of religiously devout counter-revolutionary women.